Phyllis Ni Zhang

 Chinese linguistics (syntax and pedagogical grammar), technology-enhanced foreign language pedagogy; Chinese proficiency development and assessment

 Professor Phyllis Zhang holds a Doctorate of Education in Applied Linguistics from Columbia University and has been teaching at GW since 2004.
 She has served as the director of the GW Chinese language program (2004-2014) and the founding director of the MA in Chinese Language and Culture Program (since 2014).
-She teaches Chinese from beginning to advanced levels, including writing in discipline (WID) courses, and Business Chinese.
+She has taught Chinese from beginning to advanced levels, including writing in discipline (WID) courses, and Business Chinese.
 Professor Zhang has authored several textbooks, including David & Helen in China (Yale University Press, 1999, 2003), and her Developing Chinese Fluency series (Cengage Learning) with Biaoda (2010), Ni Wo Ta (2015), and Transitions (2018).
-She has published a number of articles on Chinese language teaching and learning, including the learner’s reading and writing proficiency development impacted by the digital learning environment.
+She has published a number of articles on Chinese language teaching and learning as well as the learner's proficiency development.
 Prof. Zhang has been a certified Chinese proficiency (OPI) tester by the American Council on the Teaching of Foreign Languages (ACTFL, since 2006).
 She was the recipient of a GW 2006 Bender Teaching Award.
-She has also served on the board of Chinese Language Teachers Association- U.S. (CLTA-US), and the board of the Journal of Technology and Chinese Language Teaching (JTCLT, since 2010) and a JTCLT editor (2010-2019).
+She has also served on the board of the Chinese Language Teachers Association- U.S. (CLTA-US), the board of the Journal of Technology and Chinese Language Teaching (JTCLT, since 2010).

 Doctor of Education, Columbia University